HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/configure_sso/integrating_leap_sso/index.md

 ## Enabling SSO between HCL Leap and HCL DX Compose in Kubernetes

-This guide shows how to enable Single Sign-On (SSO) between HCL DX and HCL Leap using the modern OpenID Connect protocol.
-This approach connects directly to the preferred Identity Provider (IDP), like Azure AD, Keycloak or Okta.
-By configuring DX and Leap to trust your central IDP, users get a seamless 'login once' experience and security is managed in a single place.
+This guide shows how to enable Single Sign-On (SSO) between HCL DX and HCL Leap, since both applications run on Open Liberty, the modern OpenID Connect protocol is natively supported and can be used.
+The protocol connects directly to the preferred Identity Provider (IDP), such as Azure AD, Keycloak or Okta.
+By configuring DX and Leap to trust your central IDP, users get a seamless, single log-in experience.

 #### Implementing OIDC SSO

 1. Install and configure your Identity Provider

-    IDPs (e.g. Keycloak, Okta, Azure AD) wil serve as the single point of truth for credential inputs, and create a client for each product.
+    IDPs (e.g. Keycloak, Okta, Azure AD) will serve as the single point of truth for credential inputs, You will also need to create a client for each product.

 2. Enable OIDC in HCL DX